bjornerstedt/assist/README.md

 # assist

 Quick code assist for basic R. assist opens a Viewer pane with a menu to execute code.
-Currently it can run the "shiny-dialog" app or the "shiny-menu" app.

-## shiny-dialog

-A basic dialog box that detects data frames and variables in these and helps to select.
+Currently it only has one command implemented: Data > Describe.

-## shiny-menu
+## describe command

-Displays a non-functional menubar.
+The describe command creates a data frame with the most basic summary statistics.
+The syntax is describe(df, ...) where the additional arguments are as described in the dplyr select command.

 ## Installation